-Black Friday, a day when majority of the US Citizens run out of their places in search for great deals and discounts on their favourite brands, but their are some interesting facts about this day which you guys might have never heard of before!
+Black Friday, a day when the majority of the US Citizens run out of their places in search of great deals and discounts on their favorite brands, but there are some interesting facts about this day that you guys might have never heard of before!
 So, are you ready?
 Here we go!

 Recommended: Thanksgiving Movies

-The colour black in majority cases is seen when something bad happens.
-Therefore, term was also used when there was a big clash in the gold market because of two men, Jay Gould And James Fisk who tried to corner this complete gold market of NewYork Stock exchange and hence, many investors faced great losses.
+The color black in majority cases is seen when something bad happens.
+Therefore, the term was also used when there was a big crash in the gold market because of two men, Jay Gould And James Fisk who tried to corner this complete gold market of NewYork Stock exchange, and hence, many investors faced great losses.
 Later on, it started to become a shopping day for many!

 People also tried to call it Big Friday.

 This shopping day was basically a big disastrous day for all the traffic police officers and other working people, who faced difficulty in handling the rush.
 They were so frustrated by this day that eventually they started calling it Black Friday.
 Now, most of the shopkeepers and retailers were worried about this day’s reputation and so they introduced the word, Big Friday. ( A newspaper used the term Big Friday in 1961).
 Still, the word was not carried on further and continued to be called black Friday.

 Retailers referred to this day as “Going into black.”

 In the past, when the retailers sold their products, they used to write the profits into black.
 On this day, retailers earn a huge amount of profits which means that they were going into black; Great profits written in black.

 Plumbers have never been more busy as compared to this day.